WHO convenes emergency committee early over COVID-19 virus variants

 The committee of experts is overseen by France's Didier Houssin and its recommendations will be published after the meeting.

-The meeting comes as global infections soared past 91 million and deaths approached 2 million, with governments around the world reimposing painful economic lockdowns and social restrictions.
+The meeting comes as global infections soared past 91 million and deaths approached two million, with governments around the world reimposing painful economic lockdowns and social restrictions.

 The newly discovered variants can only be identified by sequencing their genetic code, an analysis that is not possible everywhere.

-A third mutation, originating in the Brazilian Amazon and whose discovery Japan announced on Sunday, is currently being analysed and could impact the immune response, according to the WHO.
+A third mutation, originating in the Brazilian Amazon and whose discovery Japan announced on Sunday, is currently being analyzed and could impact the immune response, according to the WHO.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments